nrkno/core-docs/src/readme.md

   --docs-color-shadow--dark: hsla(210, 15%, 50%, 0.4);
 }
 ```

+Default styles for core docs are defined as `@layer core-docs` ([cascade layer](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_layers)).
+Any overriding un-layered styles have higher presidence independent of stylesheet order in the document.

 _Please note that overriding the `docs-code-background--light` or `docs-code-background--dark` colors will likely lead to contrast issues, and we do not recommend adjusting these.
 Minor adjustments to hljs theme [A 11 Y Light](https://highlightjs.org/static/demo/) was necessary to be WCAG compliant with `docs-code-background--light`.
 Thus hljs colors deviate from what is presented in native docs._